myxozoa/Sprint-Challenge--Security-CA/security/README.md

 - Unless you're working on something controversial for the political regime you reside in, the NSA/Mossad/KGB/MI5/etc. are probably not your adversaries
-- The sorts of threats you *should* worry about - common criminals/organized crime, botnets, extortion (stealing your files, DDoS-ing your service)
+- The sorts of threats you *should* worry about - common criminals/organized crime, botnets, malware, extortion (stealing your files, DDoS-ing your service)
 - For deciding whether or not to trust a service, consider history, reputation, and incentives, as well as what countries it operates in (which will impact the laws it is subject to, both in terms of disclosure and potential damages)